Sharing Guidelines

 6. Motor Vehicle Related

-Medical bills incurred for injuries resulting from motorized vehicles will only be eligible for sharing after any insurance entity or other liable third party has paid their portion, provided all other Guideline requirements are met.
-If the member submitting the bill was operating the vehicle, the vehicle must not have been operated recklessly.
+Medical bills incurred for injuries resulting from motorized vehicles only meet sharing eligibility 1) after any insurance entity or other liable third party has paid their portion and, 2) provided all other Guideline requirements are met.
+If the member submitting the bill was operating the vehicle, then the member must not have operated the vehicle recklessly.
+To determine eligibility, report the motor vehicle related injuries to Member Care.

 7. Medical Transportation

-Bills for medically necessary, emergency ground transportation (i.e., ambulances) or air transportation (e.g., Life Flight) are eligible for sharing.
-These are subject to the AUA and Co-Share amounts.
+Bills for medically necessary, emergency ground or air transportation are eligible for sharing.
+Both types of transportation are subject to the AUA and Co-Share amounts.

 8. Telemedicine